zjswanson/Bing-Bong/README.md

 ## Application Behaviors

 _Overview: This application is designed to generate an ordered list of numbers with certain entries replaced with text based on user input.
 The user inputs the length of the list (N), two numeric values, and a text string associated with each numeric value.
-The application then generates a list of the numbers 1 through N, replacing all multiples of each numeric input with its associated text string, and replacing all multiples of the product of the two numeric inputs with the concatenation of the two strings.
+The application then generates a list of the numbers 1 through N, replacing all multiples of each numeric input with its associated text string, and replacing all multiples of the product of the two numeric inputs with the concatenation of the two strings (with a dash between the two words).

 **Example:
 **Input: length 60, 3 - bing, 5 - bong.
-Output: list of 1 to 60, multiples of 3 replaced with "bing", multiples of 5 replaced with "bong", multiples of 15 replaced with "bingbong"
+Output: list of 1 to 60, multiples of 3 replaced with "bing", multiples of 5 replaced with "bong", multiples of 15 replaced with "bing-bong"

 specific behaviors: